Pugnacious/blog/_posts/chaotica/2021-03-27-Chaotica-linear-latitude.md

 from that point.

 To start off with, I'm going to create a cylinder2 transform in a new iterator.
 I'll set the value to 0.25.

+[IMAGEHERE]

 Now, notice how the cylinder overlaps with the squares.
 We're going to fix that.
 First, I'm going to change the x and y axes in the pre-affine to 0.5